shrekuu/resume/resume-en.md

 > - user website: https://user.slideshow.projects.linwise.com
 > - admin website: https://admin.slideshow.projects.linwise.com

- It's a project to create slideshows like [webslides.tv](https://webslides.tv) without coding.
+ It's a project to create slideshows like [webslides.tv](https://webslides.tv) without coding(Do not log in both website at the same time).
 Users can share slideshows and templates among company accounts.
 Users can share slideshows with a password, can remotely control a slideshow to switch slides/play video like doing a presentation.
 Admins can manage companies and global templates.
 I independently created this project with Angular/Laravel/MySQL/[NG-ZORRO](https://ng.ant.design)/[Socket.IO](https://socket.io).

 ### 2. A tourism promotion SPA(built to run in WeChat only)